pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/preferences.md

 This setting configures an announcement banner to be displayed to all users when they login.
 The banner content can contain [Markdown formatted text](https://commonmark.org/help/) (which also supports HTML markup).
 Note that text will be santised in the UI, so you can not add any Javascript to the banner.

+#### Default Role

+The default role to assign new users.
+If this preference is not set, new users will be assigned the [User](/docs/permissions/predefined-roles#user) role.

+#### Default Team

+The default team to which new team members will be added.
+If this preference is not set, new users will be assigned to the system defined team named "[Default team](/docs/user-interface/settings/teams#the-default-team)" if it exists.